afourmy/pyEarth/README.md

 ![pyEarth](https://github.com/afourmy/pyEarth/blob/master/readme/how_it_works_0.png)

-We need to convert a point on a sphere (3D) into a point on a map (2D).
+We need to convert a point defined with geodetic coordinates ('Latitude, Longitude, Height', or LLH system) to a point defined with carthesian coordinates ('x, y, z', or ECEF system, "Earth-Centered, Earth-Fixed", also known as ECR ("Earth-Centered Rotational").

 ![pyEarth](https://github.com/afourmy/pyEarth/blob/master/readme/how_it_works_1.png)

-To convert geographic coordinates (longitude and latitude) into projected coordinates (planar coordinates), we use a library called pyproj.
+To convert geodetic coordinates to carthesian coordinates, we use a library called pyproj.

 ![pyEarth](https://github.com/afourmy/pyEarth/blob/master/readme/how_it_works_2.png)

-In order to create a 3D space, we use pyQt and python interface to OpenGL: pyOpenGL.
+In order to create a 3D space, we use pyQt and python interface to OpenGL: pyOpenGL. pyQt has a special widget for OpenGL support, QOpenGLWidget.

-Once we've chosen a framework, we need a widget that supports the drawing of 2D graphical items.
-In tkinter, this widget is called a Canvas; in pyQt, it is a QGraphicsView.

-This widget has functions to create rectangles, circles, and most importantly, polygons.
-Indeed, as demonstrated below with Italy, a map can be represented as a set of polygons.
+We use this widget along with pyOpenGL function to create the 3D objects and implement a freefly camera.

 ![pyEarth](https://github.com/afourmy/pyEarth/blob/master/readme/how_it_works_3.png)